 Sam Shields, CB, Green Bay Packers

 Micah Hyde, SS, Green Bay Packers

 Green Bay Packers 2017 Offseason Preview: Green Bay has $46-million for 2017.
 The Packers originally had $35-million before releasing James Starks and Sam Shields.

 Running back and 3-4 outside linebacker have to be the top two needs that the Packers can address in Free Agency and the NFL Draft.
 I also believe the Packers will use a day 2 pick on a left guard.

-Green Bay has a lot more stability than any NFC team heading into the offseason.
+Green Bay can win the NFC North again.
 They just have to bring the right players back and draft for need in day 1 and day 2 of the 2017 NFL Draft which will allow them to keep some cap room for when Rodgers contract runs out.